nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

-I am currently in my third year at Yale-NUS College.
-I am skilled in R and Python and recently picked up QGIS.
+I am currently in my fourth year at Yale-NUS College and will be graduating in May 2024.
+I am skilled in R and Python and QGIS.
 Please drop me an email at nicholasko@u.yale-nus.edu.sg if you want to get in touch!
 My website is [nicholas-ko-zy.github.io](https://nicholas-ko-zy.github.io/).

 Past Internships